gokcehan/lf/doc.md

 # COLORS

 lf tries to automatically adapt its colors to the environment.
-It starts with a default colorscheme and updates colors using values of existing environment variables possibly by overwriting its previous values.
+It starts with a default color scheme and updates colors using values of existing environment variables possibly by overwriting its previous values.
 Colors are set in the following order:

  1. default